Our events will generally keep the same schedule; this information will also be in your Player Pack.

 General Crewing Slots

-These slots are intended for those who wish to assist the event in ways other than playing crew characters and creatures.
+These slots are intended for those who wish to assist the event in ways other than playing crew characters and creatures, and could be as short as 30 minutes.
 They are suitable for everyone, and may be at any point in the weekend, including outside of Time In.
-Participating in a Crewing Slot does not replace the need to do a Battle Slot if you intend to play a battle, and is encouraged if you don’t wish to do a Monstering Slot.
+Participating in a Crewing Slot does not replace the need to do a Battle Slot if you intend to play a battle, and is encouraged if you don’t have plans to Battle or Monster.

 Potential crewing slots: